-Satanic ritual abuse exists all over the world.
+Ritual abuse exists all over the world.
 There have been reports, journal articles, web pages and criminal convictions of these horrific crimes against children and adults.

-(this page also has day care and other child abuse cases at the bottom)
+(This page also has day care and other child abuse cases at the bottom.)

-List of Satanic Ritual Abuse references -
+List of Ritual Abuse references –

 What is Ritual Abuse?